oehrlis/trivadislabs.com/README.md

 ![Trivadis LAB Environment](./doc/images/LabEnvironment.png)
 *Figure.
 1: Trivadis LAB Environment*

-## Prerequisites

-All projects in this repository require Vagrant and Oracle VM VirtualBox or Window Server Virtualbox with the vagrant-libvirt plugin.

-1. Install Oracle VM VirtualBox
-2. Install Vagrant

-## Getting started

-1. Clone this repository `git clone https://github.com/oehrlis/trivadislabs.com`.
-2. Change into the desired folder for the VM environment.
-3. Follow the README.md instructions inside the folder.

-Depending on the VM environment it may be necessary to download additional Oracle software or Vagrant boxes.

-## Trivadis LAB VM Environment

 Trivadis LAB currently contains the configuration for the following VM environments:

 | VM                     | Type          | Description                                     |